 Inle Lake – 3 Days

-A beautiful natural, peaceful lake so many visitors come to enjoy.
+A beautiful, natural, peaceful lake so many visitors come to enjoy.
 Inle Lake was one of our Myanmar highlights as well.
-We decided to take it easy towards the end of our trip so planned to spend 3 days around the lake, enjoying the laid back life and exploring the nearby places.
+Yes, we say that a lot – guilty!
+We decided to take it easy towards the end of our trip so we planned to spend 3 days around the lake, enjoying the laid back life and exploring the nearby places.
 There are many restaurants and Spa’s in the city so Inle Lake is the perfect place to slow it down a bit.

 Note: All tourists have to pay an environmental conservation fee of $10 upon entering the Inle Lake area.